 When creating a business entity, you face a difficult decision between creating an S Corp vs C Corp under the new tax laws.
-The choice you make will certainly have implications on the amount of state and federal taxes you may owe.
+The choice you make will undoubtedly have implications on the amount of state and federal taxes you may owe.
 In this regard, it is essential to understand the difference between the two entity types before you decide.
 This will make you better equipped to compare S Corp vs C Corp under the new tax laws.

 What is a C-Corporation?

 A C-corporation is a business entity which individual shareholders own.
 Specifically, the shareholders have limited liability protection from lawsuits and business debts.
 Keep in mind, both C and S corporations are initially set up with the Secretary of State as C-corporations.
 The corporate executives make decisions about day-to-day business operations.
-Shareholders elect Board of Directors which provide management and policy oversight and recommendations.
+Shareholders elect a Board of Directors which provide management and policy oversight and recommendations.

 What is an S-Corporation?

 An S-corporation must take specific steps to get S-corporation status.
 As mentioned above, both C corporations and S Corporations are initially set up with the Secretary of State as C Corporations.
 If the owners of the corporation want to have an S Corporation, the owners of a corporation must then choose to structure their company as an S-corporation by filing an S-Corp election form with the IRS.
 S-corporation allows the company’s owners to get pass-through taxation benefits.
 As an S-corp, the owners do not have to pay company taxes and self-income taxes.
 Limited liability restrictions also apply to S-corp shareholders.
 S-corporations must also keep up similar annual filing documentation and meet regulatory requirements to keep their corporate status.

 S Corp vs C Corp Under the New Tax Laws